At a Glance

 How to hold all of this:

-- Both are approved and considered safe within ADI limits by all major regulatory bodies
+- Both are approved and safe within ADI by major global agencies

-This is one of the most practically important differences between the two for anyone cooking, baking, or formulating products.
+This is one of the most important practical differences between the two, especially in cooking and food formulation.

 - Baked goods and desserts